bholten/recipes/recipes/cassoulet.md

 ## 🔪 Instructions

-### 1. Cook the Beans
+### 1. Cook the Beans with the Aromatics
 - Soak the beans overnight or use a quick soak.
+- In a large Dutch oven or heavy pot, melt duck fat (if using) or another fat of your choice
+- Add onion, carrots, celery (if using), garlic, and chopped tomatoes.
+- Add herbs (thyme, rosemary, bay, cloves) and season well with salt and pepper.
+- Optional: add pork rind (if using)
-- Simmer with onion, bay leaves, and cloves for ~1 hour until tender but not falling apart.
+- Simmer for ~1 hour until tender but not falling apart.
 - Salt toward the end of cooking.
 Reserve **1–2 cups** of the cooking liquid.
 Discard the clove-studded onion and bay leaves.

 ### 2. Roast the Meats